Lehigh Valley Association of Independent Colleges (LVAIC)

 A maximum of 80 total credit hours (20 total course units) may be transferred for credit:

-- 80 credit hours (20 course units) maximum from a 4-year institution.
+- 80 credit hours (20 course units) maximum from both 2-year or 4-year institutions combined.

 - Transfer credit is awarded for grades of "C" or better -- "Pass/No Credit" does not transfer.